Saint-Lô: Postwar period

 As partial reparation for the destruction of the city, the Americans, behind the bombing, decided to build a modern hospital.
 The plans were made by the architect Paul Nelson, who decided to build a contemporary-style building.
 It is located on the Route de Villedieu.
 Work began in 1949, and it was completed on 10 May 1956.
 A monumental mosaic was made by Fernand Léger, which pays tribute to peace and Franco-American friendship: Both hands towards the Cotentin Peninsula symbolised with an apple tree branch in bloom.
 It was at that time the largest hospital in Europe.
 On 29 November 1949, the journalist Frédéric Pottecher submitted a hypothesis to not move the prefecture of Manche from Saint-Lô.
 Although, during the reconstruction, it was temporarily placed in Coutances.
-The whole of the population reacted and a petition collected more than 2,400 signatures: in the journal le Réveil, an article quotes:
+The whole of the population reacted and a petition collected more than 2,400 signatures.

 The prefecture returned to Saint-Lô in 1953, into new premises.

 Saint-Lô was rebuilt.
 The dominant style was a neo-regionalist functionalism which was dominated by concrete.
 Its dated and monotonous character was soon criticised.
 If this choice, dictated by the circumstances and the immediate problems of the housing of Saint-Lô, leaves regrets today, it makes Saint-Lô, on a smaller scale than Le Havre or Lorient, one of the most striking testimonies of the reconstruction period.
 A few streets contain vestiges of the old Saint-Lô: some houses on the Rue du Neufbourg, Rue Croix-Canuet and Falourdel, Rue Saint-Georges and Porte au Four.
 This last street houses the last medieval way of Saint-Lô.
 In 1964, Saint-Lô absorbed two neighbouring communes, Sainte-Croix-de-Saint-Lô (660 inhabitants in 1962, to the east of the territory) and Saint-Thomas-de-Saint-Lô (306 inhabitants to the south).
 The town benefitted from the economic growth of the Trente Glorieuses and the population grew by 30% between 1968 and 1975.
 It built neighbourhoods of buildings in the Valley of the Dollée and Val Saint-Jean.
 The theatre, meanwhile, was inaugurated in 1963.